insin/nwb/docs/Commands.md

 > Passing all available options will automatically skip asking of setup questions.

 - `--es-modules` - explicitly enable or disable (with `--no-es-modules`) an ES6 modules build
+- `--no-git` - disable creation of a Git repo with an initial commit
 - `--umd=<var>` - enable a UMD build by providing a global variable name to be exported

 **React app/component options:**